QUICK ANSWER

 An online course can be perfect for a disciplined working adult and terrible for someone who keeps saying "I'll do two chapters this weekend."
 An in-person course can be perfect for a candidate who needs a calendar and frustrating for someone whose work schedule changes every week.

-What Florida Actually Requires
+What Florida actually requires

 Florida's sales associate pre-license path generally requires a FREC-approved 63-hour pre-license course, unless an exemption applies.
 DBPR's requirements page says the course is valid for licensure purposes for two years after the completion date.